o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 FEATURE-DISCARD-CLASS:
 : The type or class of discards, which is crucial for selecting the appropriate type of mitigation.
 Examples may be:  error discards may require taking faulty components out of service, no-buffer discards may require traffic redistribution, or intended policy discards typically require no automated action.

 While FEATURE-DISCARD-SCOPE, FEATURE-DISCARD-RATE, and FEATURE-DISCARD-DURATION are implicitly supported by the Interfaces Group MIB {{?RFC2863}} and the YANG Data Model for Interface Management {{?RFC8343}}, FEATURE-DISCARD-CLASS requires a more detailed classification scheme than they define.
-The Information Model provided in {{infomodel}} defines such a classification scheme to enable automated mapping from loss signals to appropriate mitigation actions.
+The IM provided in {{infomodel}} defines such a classification scheme to enable automated mapping from loss signals to appropriate mitigation actions.

-# Information Model   {#infomodel}
+# Information Model (IM)   {#infomodel}

-The Information Model is defined using YANG {{!RFC7950}}, with Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
-This abstraction supports different data model implementations, such as YANG or IPFIX {{?RFC7011}}, while ensuring consistency across implementations.
-Using YANG for the Information Model enables this abstraction, leverages the community's familiarity with its syntax, and ensures lossless translation to the corresponding YANG data model, which is defined in {{datamodel}}.
+The IM is defined using YANG {{!RFC7950}}, with Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
+This abstraction supports different DM implementations, such as YANG or IPFIX {{?RFC7011}}, while ensuring consistency across implementations.
+Using YANG for the IM enables this abstraction, leverages the community's familiarity with its syntax, and ensures lossless translation to the corresponding YANG data model, which is defined in {{datamodel}}.

 ## Structure {#infomodel-structure}

-The Information Model defines a hierarchical classification scheme for packet discards, which captures where in a device the discards are accounted (component), in which direction they were flowing (direction), whether they were successfully processed or discarded (type), what protocol layer they belong to (layer), and the specific reason for any discards (sub-types).
+The IM defines a hierarchical classification scheme for packet discards, which captures where in a device the discards are accounted (component), in which direction they were flowing (direction), whether they were successfully processed or discarded (type), what protocol layer they belong to (layer), and the specific reason for any discards (sub-types).
 This structure enables both high-level monitoring of total discards and more detailed triage to map to mitigation actions.

 The abstract structure of the IM is depicted in {{tree-im-abstract}}.
 The full YANG tree diagram of the IM is provided in {{sec-im-full-tree}}.